 Tobacco Free College Initiative: The U.S. Department of Health and Human Services (HHS) created the Tobacco-Free College Campus Initiative (TFCCI) to promote and support the adoption and implementation of tobacco-free policies at universities, colleges, and other institutions of higher learning across the United States.

 Smokefree.gov provides practical online tools to help build a quit plan, quit, and stay quit.
 Experts are available via phone or live chat.

 The American Cancer Society gives information about quitting tobacco and how to support a friend.

 http://quitnet.com: The site offers tips, tools, questionnaires, as well as a chat room where smokers can post messages and receive instant support from other members who are online.
 Quitnet is free, but offers more personalized support for a small fee.

-http://www.publichealth.org/smoking-in-america: Health risks, the case for quitting, how to quit, and information on e-cigarettes.
+Quit Now Virginia: Health risks, the case for quitting, and how to quit,

 To quit using dip see My Last Dip for helpful suggestions you can do on your own.